dmadole/MiniDOS-copy/README.md

 # Elf/OS Copy

 > [!NOTE]
 >This repository has a submodule for the include files needed to build it.
-You can have these pulled automatically if you add the  --recurse-submodules option to your git clone command.
+You can have these pulled automatically if you add the  --recurse option to your git clone command.

 This is a copy  utility for Elf/OS 4 or earlier, able to copy single files, or all the files in a directory (but nor recursively).